Niiok/niiok.github.io/content/unreal/sjoerddejong/kickstart_rendering.md

   - complication of raytracing feature
   - complex works

-#### Indirect-Sahdow
+#### Indirect-Shadow
 - Raycast AO
   - raycast feature
   - Accurate raytraced Ambient Occlusion (a.k.a. its name)
 - Capsule Shadow
-  - simplicating skeletal mesh shadows
+  - simplicating skeletal mesh's shadow
-  - commonly used for tiny creatures or massive characters
+  - commonly used for tiny creatures or swarming characters
   - can be used for vague light art style
 - DFAO
   - Distance Field Ambient Occlusion